For more information please contact the Deputy Clerk at 613.258.9569 Ext 171.

 The Committee may invite additional content experts to attend regular meetings and to present at specific meetings in order to meet its mandate.

-Parks, Recreation & Culture - The Director is responsible to ensure that all associated legislative responsibilities to the Committee are fulfilled.
+Parks, Recreation, and Culture - The Director is responsible to ensure that all associated legislative responsibilities to the Committee are fulfilled.

-The Committee will prepare an annual budget for individual projects or tasks to be undertaken in any year.
-The Director of Parks, Recreation & Culture shall bring forward budget requests of the Committee as part of the Municipal budget process.
+The Committee will prepare an annual work plan including any budget requests ahead of the budget cycle.
+The Director of Parks, Recreation, and Culture shall bring forward budget requests of the Committee as part of the Municipal budget process.